 - Slavery, Race, and Culture

 - Identifying the Criminal

 - Global Social Movements

-- “Forced labor in colonial penal institutions across the Spanish, U.S., British, and French Atlantic, 1860s-1920s,” book chapter in forthcoming anthology edited by Marcel van der Linden and Magaly Rodríguez García, tentatively titled Coerced Labor: Work and Compulsion after Chattel Slavery (Brill Publishers’ series on Studies in Global Labor History).
+- "Forced labor in colonial penal institutions across the Spanish, U.S., British, and French Atlantic, 1860s-1920s," in Marcel van der Linden and Magaly Rodríguez García, eds., On Coerced Labor: Work and Compulsion after Chattel Slavery (Leiden, UK: Brill, Series on Studies in Global Labor History, 2016), pp. 73-97.

 - “Bridge of Hemispheric Command, Helmsman of the Caribbean: New York City, 1890s-1920s,” World History Connected, vol. 13, no.1 (February, 2016), online journal; http://worldhistoryconnected.press.illinois.edu/13.1/forum_santiago_valles.html